lu-chi/research-infographics/README.md

-# research-infographics
-# Research Tools and Methods Infographics
+# Research Infographics - Scientific Tools and Methods

 Welcome to this repository dedicated to a collection of infographics on various research tools and methods.
 These visual guides are designed to provide an easy-to-understand overview of different techniques and tools used in research.